ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 ```

 If you diff CSV files after re-ordering columns, every line of the
-file has changed, but the data hasn't changed at all.
+file has changed.
+But in some sense the data hasn't changed at all.

 I think the right way to conceptualize this is to see even a simple
 CSV file as a view of an underlying data set.
 While we usually don't
 make it explicit, the ordering of columns and rows is characteristic
 of the view and not the data.

-Sometimes the order of rows has meaning that should really be in
+With both tables and maps, sometimes the order of things has meaning
-another column.
+that should really be in another field.

-Separate though sometimes conflated with row ordering is the idea of a
+Separate though sometimes conflated with ordering is the idea of a
-unique identity for each row.
-Implicit in a row is its identity, which
+unique identity for each row or map.
+By their distinctness they have
-is separate from all its visible values.
+an implicit identity separate from any values.

 Especially when you're interested in comparing two versions of a data
 set, having an ID for each "row" is important.
 Otherwise you're in the